ibexa/documentation-developer/docs/tutorials/platform_beginner/6_enabling_account_registration.md

 ## Create a User Group for the Go Bike Members

-From the Admin Panel in the _Users_ screen, click on the *Create* button and _filter by Group_ by checking "_Users_" to see only the users-related Content Types.
-Create a User Group named `Go Bike Members`.
+From the Admin Panel in the _Users_ screen, click on the *Create* button create a User Group named `Go Bike Members`.

 ## Create a Folder for the Rides from the Go Bike Members